domenico-piol/rh-crossclusternetworking/submariner/README.md

   <img src="../diagrams/SCCstore-2.jpg" width="600" border="1">
 </p>

-There is no connectivity yet configured from the qcomplaints component in Cluster 1 to the database in Cluster 2.
+As there is no connectivity yet configured from the qcomplaints component in Cluster 1 to the database in Cluster 2, ==you will get an empty list and see errors in the log==.

 Wiring the services across clusters is now even more simple!